WillForEternity/CircleCrossNN/README.md

 `CircleCrossnnLRdecay.c` contains the code for creating a feed-forward fully-connected neural network in C. Upon running, it will generate a synthetic dataset of 28 x 28 = 784 "pixel" images out of `.` and `#` characters.
 The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable.

-For instructions on how to run, scroll down to the bottom.
+For instructions on how to run, scroll down to the bottom and find `Quick Run`.
 Now for, an in-depth introduction -

 Here are some examples of circles and crosses that can be generated.
 Using rough calculations, I have estimated that about 1 million unique crosses and 20 thousand unique circles can be generated in this way.
 This is a testament to the networks ability to fit to a dataset of high nonlinearity and dimensionality, finding its own representations of how to identify circles and crosses.